-- 5.1 As part of the budget process, fees and charges will be reviewed.
-A delegation is in place to enable service managers to increase fees and charges by inflation where these are not material changes or increases. - 5.2 A recommendation on the annual subscription fee for 2023/24 for the collection of garden waste, will form part of the January 2023 Budget report to the Hub Committee.
+5.1 As part of the budget process, fees and charges will be reviewed.
+A delegation is in place to enable service managers to increase fees and charges by inflation where these are not material changes or increases.

 6 FINANCIAL SUSTAINABILITY AND TIMESCALES